-The functional classification of roadways in Sturbridge is depicted on Figure 7.2 and summarized in Table 7.2.
-A roadways functional classification indicates its design function - to serve local demands with multiple driveways to maximize access; or to serve regional demands with limited access points to maximize mobility.
+The functional classification of roadways in Sturbridge is depicted on Figure 7.2 to the right and summarized in Table 7.2 below.
+A roadways functional classification indicates its design function-to serve local demands with multiple driveways to maximize access; or to serve regional demands with limited access points to maximize mobility.